Past Research Summary

 Encoder Tanner Graph for Compressed Sensing

-This work began with the observation that compressed sensing can be seen as real-number extension of syndrome source-coding.
+This work began with the observation that compressed sensing can be seen as a real-number extension of syndrome source-coding.
 Since coding over the real numbers is akin to using a very large alphabet, we applied coding techniques designed for large alphabets to compressed sensing.
 In particular, we used low-density measurement matrices with verification decoding and were able to derive rigorous sparsity thresholds based on density evolution.

 • “The effect of spatial coupling on compressive sensing,” in Proc.
-Annual Allerton Conf. on Commun., Control, and Comp., (Monticello, IL), 2010. arxiv
+Annual Allerton Conf. on Commun., Control, and Comp.
+(Monticello, IL), 2010. arXiv

-University of California, San Diego, March 2, 2009.
+• “Information Theory and Coding for Compressed Sensing,” slides.
+Center for Wireless Communications Ericsson Seminar, University of California, San Diego, March 2, 2009.

 • F. Zhang and H. D. Pfister, “Verification decoding of high-rate LDPC codes with applications in compressed sensing,” in IEEE Trans. on Inform.
-Theory, vol. 58, pp. 5042-5058, Aug.
-2012. arxiv
+Theory, vol. 58, pp. 5042–5058, Aug.
+2012. arXiv

 • F. Zhang and H. D. Pfister, “Analysis of verification-based decoding on the q-ary symmetric channel for large q,” in IEEE Trans. on Inform.
-Theory, vol. 57, pp. 6754-6770, Oct.
-2011. arxiv
+Theory, vol. 57, pp. 6754–6770, Oct.
+2011. arXiv

 • F. Zhang and H. D. Pfister, “On the iterative decoding of high rate LDPC codes with applications in compressed sensing,” in Proc.
-46th Annual Allerton Conf. on Commun., Control, and Comp., Monticello, IL, Sep.
+46th Annual Allerton Conf. on Commun., Control, and Comp.
+(Monticello, IL), Sep.
 2008. paper slides

 • F. Zhang and H. D. Pfister, “Compressed Sensing and Linear Codes over Real Numbers,” in Proc.
 2008 Workshop on Inform.
 Theory and Appl., UCSD, La Jolla, CA, Feb.
 2008. paper slides